 The goal of Natural Start Preschool’s teachers and staff is to create a warm, nurturing learning environment that offers young children daily opportunities to explore nature and provides them with a unique, hands-on learning program designed to build a solid foundation for future school experiences.
 Our staff are certified in First Aid and CPR and have passed a Washington State background check.
 Our student/teacher ratios are typically 1:7 and never less than 1:10.

 Stephanie is a Naturopathic Physician specializing in pediatrics and family medicine.
-She graduated from Bastyr University in Seattle and has spent the past 19 years working with children and teaching families about health and nutrition.
+She graduated from Bastyr University in Seattle and has spent the past 21 years working with children and teaching families about good health and nutrition.
 As one of the co-founders of Natural Start Preschool, Stephanie is passionate about fostering young children's learning and development through age-appropriate curriculum, outdoor exploration and play, and daily interactions with the natural world.
 She considers it an immense privilege to be able to experience each child's innate sense of wonder and curiosity come alive as they explore the forests and meadow surrounding our preschool, learn about insects and animals, plant seeds in the garden, and discover the other natural habitats of our preschool home.
-Stephanie lives in Bellevue (where she also grew up!) and is an avid hiker, gardener, and birdwatcher.
-She has a wonderful 13-year-old son with whom she loves playing football, going to parks, traveling, and sharing a variety of outdoor adventures.
-In her spare time, she also enjoys reading, knitting, archery, cooking healthy meals, spending time with family and friends, and going on long nature walks.
+Stephanie lives in Bellevue (where she also grew up!) and has a 14-year-old son with whom she enjoys playing football, traveling, going on long drives, and sharing a variety of outdoor adventures.
+In her spare time she love to work in her garden, read, knit, cook healthy meals, spend time with family and friends, and go on long nature walks.

 Victoria grew up in Michigan, where she developed an appreciation for the outdoors throughout the four seasons.
 She received her Bachelor’s Degree in Elementary Education and has teaching experience from preschool up through the middle school level.
-This is Victoria’s fifth year at NSP and she feels fortunate to be able to share the wonders of the outdoors with her preschoolers.
+This is Victoria’s seventh year at NSP and she feels fortunate to be able to share the wonders of the outdoors with her preschoolers.
 When she’s not teaching preschool, Victoria enjoys volunteering, hiking, traveling, gardening, and strumming the guitar.
-Victoria lives in Issaquah with her husband David, sons David and Dane, and puppy Loki.
+Victoria lives in Issaquah with her husband David, teenage sons David and Dane, and rescue lab-mix Loki.

 "Teaching children about the natural world should be seen as one of the most important events in their lives."